Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Results Discussions

-Figures \ref{fig:npd}(a) \& (b), respectively, show the XRD and NPD patterns for the synthesized BFN samples.
-The Rietveld refinement of the XRD and the NPD data reveals that BFN crystallizes in the cubic $Pm\bar{3}m$ (No. 221) structure at ambient temperatures.
 From the NPD data refinement, the lattice constant was found to be 4.0556 {\AA} at 300 K and the chemical formula matches with that of a single perovskite Ba(Fe$_{0.5}$Nb$_{0.5}$)O$_3$ as reported in some of the previous studies.
-Also, no structural transition was observed down to 5 K. The structural details are presented in Table \ref{table:str_npd} and the corresponding crystal structure is shown in Fig. \ref{fig:npd}(b).
+Also, no structural transition was observed down to 5 K. The structural details are presented in Table \ref{table:str_npd} and the corresponding crystal structure is shown in Fig. \ref{fig:npd}(c).

-It should be noted that, in general, the distinction between cubic the $Pm\bar{3}m$ and $Fm\bar{3}m$ structures arises from long range cation ordering in the B-site, leading to different sizes of the BO$_6$ octahedra.
-In the investigated samples, both the structural models models fit the data well.
-Nevertheless, our characterization of the $Pm\bar{3}m$ structure is based on the fact that, in the NPD data, the oxygen positions are such that the (average) size of the BO$_6$ and B$'$O$_6$ octahedra are quite similar despite different electronegativities of the B and B$'$ cations.